Skip to content

 Quarter: Not currently offered

-Course details in MyPlan (UW ID required)
+CSE 482 course details in MyPlan (UW ID required)

 CSE 493e – Accessibility »

-Starting Autumn 2023, CSE 493e – Accessibility will explore how computing can enable new solutions to accessibility, including both access to the world and access to computers.
+Starting Autumn 2023, CSE 493e – Special Topics in Accessibility will explore how computing can enable new solutions to accessibility, including both access to the world and access to computers.
 Similarly, the course will investigate how a disability-led perspective can guide us in the development of empowering and relevant solutions to accessibility problems.
 Both topics will be addressed through a combination of discussions, reading, and building.

 Quarter: Autumn